 © Strategies for Youth.
 All rights reserved.

-$25,000 will allow us to educate 5,000 new youth in 2025 with our innovative Juvenile Justice Jeopardy games.
+$25,000 allows us to educate 5,000 new youth in 2025 with our innovative Juvenile Justice Jeopardy games.

 Please sign up for our newsletter to the latest on Strategies for Youth’s efforts to create safe and thriving communitities for our children.